RahulJha93/bookstore-rest-api/README.md

 ### API Documentation
 - Swagger UI available at [`/api-docs`](http://localhost:3000/api-docs) for interactive API docs.
+  > **Note:** This link works only after you have cloned the project, installed dependencies, and started the server locally.
 ### Auth
 - `POST /register`: Register a user
 - `POST /login`: Login and receive a JWT token